stefwalter/blog/content/technical/open-source-services.md

 in a way that typical open source projects with a true community are resilient to.

-I believe that if we enable contributions to services, we reap the advantages of true Open Source.
+I believe that if we enable contributions to services, *rather than just the software*, we reap the advantages of true Open Source.
 That means enabling users to make a change to a running service and experience that change themselves.

 You still with me?